 Ruth Little, from Cape Farewell states, ‘Metaphors allow us to think at different levels of scale simultaneously, linking the minute to the infinite’.
 However, isn’t there a danger that these metaphorical objects become clichés?
 These objects and visualizations are impotent as agents for change because - quite literally –‘we’ve seen it all before’ through TV or internet footage (see Edwina's video below).

 With many thanks to Ling

-The exhibition involved both the actual gallery space and the connecting main reception space at Wimbledon College of Arts.
-Nothing in the main gallery was captioned, thereby inviting the viewer to witness the space and objects directly.
-The following video in the main reception area unpicked both what the objects are, and how they came into existence.
+Nothing in the exhibition was captioned, thereby inviting the viewer to witness the space and objects directly.
+The video (see right) unpicked both what the objects are, and how they came into existence.